Dantali0n/radloggerpy/doc/source/install/get_started.rst

 The radlogger service consists of the following components:

-``radloggerpy-api`` service
+``radloggerpy`` service
-  Accepts and responds to end user compute API calls...
+  Runs as a daemon connecting to the geiger counter and logging data to sqlite database.